arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-03-12-cellular-agriculture-the-obstacles-ahead.md

 ## Conclusion:

 It is not surprising that many actors in cellular agriculture are trying to be as transparent and open as possible about their technology and resulting food to gain public acceptance.
-Isha Datar, the Executive Director of New Harvest, the non-profit that funds primary research in cellular agriculture, was invited to a meeting hosted by the National Academics of Sciences at the request of government organizations like the USDA and FDA to help shape new regulation for biotechnology products \[19].
+Isha Datar, the Executive Director of [New Harvest](//www.new-harvest.org/), the non-profit that funds primary research in cellular agriculture, was invited to a meeting hosted by the National Academics of Sciences at the request of government organizations like the USDA and FDA to help shape new regulation for biotechnology products \[19].
 This is significant, because addressing any misconceptions now may prevent them from getting incorporated into regulatory policies that may impact the future of cellular agriculture \[20].

 Overall, there are clearly many obstacles for cellular agriculture to overcome.
 It is important to note that not all of them have to be passed before cell ag hits the market.
 Some challenges are more long-term obstacles that cell ag will eventually have to face.
 Considering that Perfect Day Foods and Clara Foods will likely find it easier to enter the market, they may be among the first to enter and would set the precedent for how the market will respond to cell ag products.
-If Hampton Creek is success in launching at the end of 2018, they will also play a role in how the public views the field as more companies enter the market at a later date.
+If Just is successful in launching at the end of 2018, they will also play a role in how the public views the field as more companies enter the market at a later date.

 ## Sources: